cglacet/bear/README.md

 <div align="center"><img src="img/what_sections.gif"/></div>

-## Tips — How to run commands in your terminal
+## Running commands in your terminal

 **How to run a bash command on OSX**:
 Bring spotlight search in by hitting ``⌘ + space``,